dvajs/dva/docs/guide/develop-complex-spa.md

 In this way, the extension of the model can also be realized.

-## Long process business logic
+## Long Process Business Logic

-In the business, sometimes there will be a long process, for example, the submission of a complex form of ours, in the middle will need to initiate a variety of operations on the view state:
+In business, sometimes there will be a long process, for example, the submission of a complex form of ours, in the middle will need to initiate a variety of operations on the view state:

 **This is a real business**
 ```JavaScript